Get The Visibility Your Company Needs

 The Single Permit is the standard route for a foreign national in Belgium working for one employer for more than 90 days.
 Single permit approval may take up to four months to be granted.

-The Highly Qualified Employee or Director subcategory is the most commonly used subcategory for corporate transfers into Belgium and can be divided into two further subcategories: 'Highly Qualified Employee' and 'Director'.
-For executives, the minimum salary requirement is substantially higher, but a university degree is not required.
-For work stays of up to three months, a Work Permit for Highly Qualified Employees or Director without a linked residence permit, is available.
+The Highly Qualified Employee or Manager subcategory is the most commonly used subcategory for corporate transfers into Belgium and can be divided into two further subcategories: 'Highly Qualified Employee' and 'Manager'.
+For Managers the minimum salary requirement is substantially higher, but a university degree is not required.
+For work stays of up to three months, a Work Permit for Highly Qualified Employees or Manager' without a linked residence permit, is available.
 Approvals are faster than for the single permit.

 The Specialised Technician subcategory is for a foreign national who remains employed by an employer established abroad and who comes to Belgium for between three and six months for the assembly/start-up/repair or maintenance of an installation or service (ie software) manufactured/supplied by the employer abroad.
 For Specialised Technicians staying up to three months, a Work Permit only is required.